sumanth-nirmal/BehavioralCloning/writeup_report.md

 * Tested the model in the simulator for driving a complete lap.

-## processData.py
+## pPre processing

-This imports the raw images then resizes and normalises the images.
-Resizing the images will have less features for network to train on.
-The resized images and the steering angles are saved as features and labels respondingly.
-The data is splitted into training and validation data and saved it as a .pickle file *(camera.pickle)*
+**rocessData.py**s has all the helper functions to pre process the images and data generators to yield the data for training and validation.
+**key point here is to pre process the images**

-The input images recorded from the simulator and the images resized and cropped are shown below, for all the thre  camera
+The simulator records the three images from left center and right cameras with 10Hz and the corresponding steering angle. below figures shows the images from three cameras and the steering angle:

+The dataset provided by the udacity in the class has 24108 images (8036 images per camera angle).

+The pre processing pipeline is as follows, we apply
+* *random shear* for 90% of the images (i,e, 0.9 % probability) then
+* *crop* the image, 35% from top and 10% from bottom then
+* *flip* the image randomly (i,e with 0.5 probability) and corresponding steering angles are also flipped
+* then do the *gamma correction*
+* and finally *resize* the image to 64x64 to reduce the training starin then the images are fed to the network.

+The individual processing techniques are shown on a single image:

+below shows the image after all processing:

 Center:
 ![center](images/center.png)